The College: Four year, independent, residential liberal arts and sciences college. It’s Wisconsin’s first college, founded in 1846.

 Faculty: 110 full-time faculty, 95% of whom hold a Ph.D. or the highest degree in their field; 12:1 student-to-faculty ratio.

 Average class size: 15 students.
 One third of classes have 10 or fewer students.

 Academic Year: Two 14-week semesters, each with a one-week midterm break.

-Extracurricular opportunities: Over 100 student organizations, clubs, and societies.
+Extracurricular opportunities: Over 60 student organizations and clubs.